-Applications are now available for the Summer Docent Program and can be downloaded below (all three forms must be downloaded), requested from our Volunteer Coordinator or you may pick one up at our Information Booth.
+Applications for the Summer Docent Program will be available in March 2014 and can be downloaded on the website, requested from our Volunteer Coordinator or you may pick one up at the CMA Information Booth.
 Applications are due the last Friday of April each year.

 WHALEWATCH TRAINING PROGRAM (college age and up)

 Sponsored by Cabrillo Marine Aquarium and the American Cetacean Society-Los Angeles Chapter.
 Volunteers (college age and up) are trained as naturalists to narrate whale watching trips on boats that depart from local landings December 26 through March observing gray whales, dolphins, sea lions and birds.
 Naturalists also give presentations in classrooms.